-The Research Training Group (RTG) “Advanced Optimization in a Networked Economy”, funded by the German Science Foundation (DFG) and jointly hosted by the Schools of Management, Computer Science, and Mathematics at Technical University of Munich offers several positions for PhD students starting in September 2021.
+The Research Training Group (RTG) “Advanced Optimization in a Networked Economy,” funded by the German Science Foundation (DFG) and jointly hosted by the Department of Informatics, the Department of Mathematics, and the School of Management, offers several positions for Ph.D. students starting in April 2022.

 Students with a background in applied mathematics, computer science, industrial engineering, operations management, operations research, or a related field and a strong interest in interdisciplinary work will be offered a comprehensive study, training, and research program.
-Custom-made PhD projects will help to develop the ability to model, analyze, solve, and implement solutions for challenging real-world problems.
-Further information is available at our website https://www.gs.tum.de/en/adone/
+While working in an interdisciplinary environment, students still pursue the doctoral degree in their respective departments (i.e., informatics, mathematics, or management).
+Further information is available at our website https://www.gs.tum.de/en/adone/start/.